 Many men just bury their heads or power through using alcohol, Netflix, porn, or prescription drugs to numb or distract away from their emotions.
 Sure, all of those things feel great in the moment.
 I mean, who doesn’t love a good ol’ Netflix binge to forget about the stresses of life sometimes?
 It becomes a problem when you use these things to numb out and avoid dealing with your stress or anxiety ALL of the time.

 So, what can you do?
 You can take small steps to take care of yourself.
-Learning how to A Guy’s Guide to Mental Health can help you feel better and more in control.
+Learning how to recognize and manage stress and anxiety can help you feel better and more in control.

 Here are three easy ways to help manage stress and anxiety this holiday season.

 1. You first need to admit that you’re feeling stressed out